SolidDigital/solid-dynamics/readme.txt

 3. The various Dynamic Tag options

 == Changelog ==

+= 1.3.0 =
+- Feature: add settings: Disable 404 permalink guessing; Hide the page title from the Hello Elementor theme; Wrap Elementor content with `main#content`; Make Elementor fade in entrance animations more subtle.

 = 1.2.0 =
 - Feature: add settings page with option to remove elementor's "back to wp editor" button.